leomeyer/Arducom/README.md

 Arducom - Arduino communication library
 =======================================

-WARNING - this is pretty much work in progress.
-Also, documentation is not yet complete.
+_Please note - this project is pretty much work in progress.
+Also, documentation is not yet complete._

 Arducom attempts to make communications between Arduinos and other devices easier.
 It is designed to be easy to extend and flexible.
-Moreover, it tries to abstract away the transport layer, i. e. data can be transferred over serial, I2C, TCP or other connections without affecting the actual command implementations.
+Moreover, it tries to abstract away the transport layer, i. e. data can be transferred over serial, I2C, TCP or other connections without affecting the actual functionality.

 A common scenario is using an Arduino as a data logger with an SD card.
 More often than not it is impractical to remove the SD card and insert it into a reader to